 - Green Supply Chain and Logistics Systems

-In addition, you will choose two electives to complement your core modules.
-The list of modules may vary from year to year, but has typically included Competitive Strategies and Organisational Fitness, Decision-Making and Business Modelling, East Asian Business and Management, Global Business, and Innovation and Technology Management.
+You will then choose two elective modules: The list of modules may vary from year to year, but has typically included Competitive Strategies and Organisational Fitness, East Asian Business and Management, Global Business, and Innovation and Technology Management.

 Adding to your experience